 Here’s what those awesome pocket holes look like when being attached.

-I purchased those Kreg Right Angle Clamps for JC (my other half) for Christmas. tsk.
-You know I’ll be using them just as much so kinda like a gift to self. ha!
+I purchased those angle clamps, and I’ll be using them just as much so kinda like a gift to self. ha!
 And ya know, since evolution didn’t work and give me like 6 arms, these babies come in handy to hold my work while I’m putting it together.
 I love me some tools!

 ASSEMBLY